chillylin/ResearchTools/Strategy_Professionalisation.md

 - Perception building
     - Borrowing authorities
         - Skills supported by a body of theory or learning
-            - building libraries,
+            - build libraries and/or other "tangible icon for knowledge",(also can be the HQ of the professional body
-            - providing awards to scholars,
+            - provide awards to scholars,
-            - funding professional and scholarly journals.
+            - funding professional and scholarly journals and conferences
+            - cooperation with universities
         - Recruiting people who are already high-rank in society
-            - Bachelor degree  (A-level)
+            - High education requirement
             - Gentry
             - Related parties to powerful people
         - Licensed Community Sanction, by proving the occupation is "Indispensable Public Service" or "Applied to Affairs of others"